jonnyhyman/Chaos/README.md

 - PyQt5 : `pip install pyqt5`
 - PyQtGraph : `pip install pyqtgraph`

-This visualization creates a time series cobweb plot, time series graph, and bifurcation plot for visualizing the logistic map.
+This visualization creates a cobweb plot, time series graph, and bifurcation plot for visualizing the logistic map.
+The font pictured is "Avenir Next" which is licensed as part of macOS.
+Other OSes will see their default font.

 #### Shortcuts:
 - Spacebar: play/pause